 Mick began his career as a journalist with the Wollongong Northern News, eventually becoming editor of the newspaper in the mid 1990s.
 With a silent partner he established a weekly newspaper, the now defunct Wollongong & Northern Leader in 1998.
 Originally established as the Corrimal Post and Northern Suburbs Messenger, the newspaper was taken over by the Corrimal Chamber of Commerce in 1999 and renamed The Northern Leader.
 It was acquired by the Fairfax Group and closed in recent years.

-Mick remained on as a journalist, after the Chamber of Commerce purchased the newspaper, eventually taking the role as editor after the newspaper was sold to the Weston family.
+Mick remained on as a journalist when the Corrimal Chamber of Commerce purchased the newspaper, eventually taking the role as editor after it was sold to the Weston family of Kiama.
 He remained with the newspaper until February 2007 when he accepted the editorship of a new weekly Wollongong newspaper – The Local Citizen.

 During 2008 he was also a senior journalist with Sydney City News.

 After a short stint with News Limited’s Cumberland Newspaper Group as a journalist with the south-west Sydney based, Liverpool Leader in late 2010, Mick returned to Torch Publications, where he was employed as senior journalist with the Canterbury Bankstown Torch, the Inner West Times, Auburn Review and Lifestyle magazine, until 2019.